Academic Advice in MVLS

 Undergraduate and PGT students can make an appointment with one of the advising team (GUID required).
 The booking diary shows appointments available in the next 21 days only.

-Maxinne currently lectures on every undergraduate degree and most postgraduate degrees across MVLS.
-To find out what teaching she can offer on your course, email or call her in his office.
+Scott currently lectures on every undergraduate degree and most postgraduate degrees across MVLS.
+To find out what teaching he can offer on your course, contact him by email.